Education

 Patch Program

-The Museum offers two patches for scout troops or other groups.
-As they work towards completing their patch, scavenger hunt worksheets guide students and adult leaders to learn more about the people of Northeast Arkansas.
+The A-State Museum offers two patches for scout troops or other groups.
+Scavenger hunt worksheets guide students and adult leaders to learn more about the people of Northeast Arkansas.
+Participants are tasked to deeply engage with the objects and narratives within the museum galleries as they work to complete the requirements to earn their patch.

-The Early Arkansas: Ingenuity, Skills, Hard Work patch is designed to learn about farming and homesteading in Arkansas during the late 1800s and early 1900s.
+The Early Arkansas: Ingenuity, Skills, Hard Work patch uses a scavenger hunt to tell the story of farming and homesteading in Arkansas during the late 1800s and early 1900s.

-With The Portals of the Soul, Ancient Peoples of Northeast Arkansas patch, individuals will learn about native peoples of Northeast Arkansas.
+The Portals of the Soul, Ancient Peoples of Northeast Arkansas patch encourages individuals to complete a scavenger hunt to learn about native peoples of Northeast Arkansas.

 A-State Museum Knowledge Base